Brian Scott: Xfinity Series

-His Nationwide Series debut came in 2009 with seven starts in the series driving No. 10 and No. 11 for Braun Racing.
-Scott's first full season in the Nationwide Series was completed in 2010 with one Top 5 and five Top 10 finishes en route to finishing the season as the runner-up for Raybestos Rookie of the Year honors.
+Scott's Nationwide Series debut came in 2009 with seven starts in the series driving No. 10 and No. 11 for Braun Racing.
+Scott's first full season in the Nationwide Series was completed in 2010 with one top-five and five top-ten finishes en route to finishing the season as the runner-up for Raybestos Rookie of the Year honors.
 Scott ran the first 28 races in the Braun Racing No. 11 but was released from the ride when Steve Turner bought the team.
 Scott finished the season in the RAB Racing No. 09.

 Scott joined Joe Gibbs Racing in 2011 driving No. 11.
-His 2011 Nationwide Series campaign earned him two top-five finishes, seven top-10 finishes and one pole under the Joe Gibbs Racing banner.
+His 2011 Nationwide Series campaign earned him two top-five finishes, seven top-ten finishes and one pole under the Joe Gibbs Racing banner.
 He also scored the Featherlite Most Improved driver of the year award.
 Scott finished eighth in the Nationwide Series point standings in 2011.

 Scott and crew chief Kevin Kidd returned to the No. 11 team in 2012, gaining a sponsorship from Dollar General.
 In addition, Scott signed to drive the No. 18 in the Camping World Truck Series for Kyle Busch Motorsports in a few races.
-Scott would have a best finish of 3rd at Dover in the Nationwide Series, and returned to Victory Lane in the Truck Series at Phoenix.
+Scott would have a best finish of third at Dover in the Nationwide Series, and returned to Victory Lane in the Truck Series at Phoenix.
 However, Scott would later be released from JGR in favor of championship runner-up Elliott Sadler.
 Scott later took over Sadler's previous No. 2 ride at Richard Childress Racing.

-Scott earned his career best finish of 2nd at Indianapolis Motor Speedway in 2013 after getting by Kyle Busch on a late race restart.
+Scott earned his career best finish of second at Indianapolis Motor Speedway in 2013 after getting by Kyle Busch on a late race restart.
 Busch passed him only two laps later and Scott had to settle for second.
 At Richmond International Raceway that September Scott started on the pole and led 239 of 250 laps before being passed by Brad Keselowski and finishing second.
-Scott had a remarkable 2014 season, earning 23 top ten finishes and finished 4th in the championship standings.
+Scott had a remarkable 2014 season, earning 23 top ten finishes and finished fourth in the championship standings.